Please post up your final project to the blog by 5pm the night before your presentation date. Please include:

 -Bill of Materials (BOM) (list of components and parts)

-Please make a blog post with video or photo evidence of your lesson completion, and your proposed BOM and circuit diagram for your project.
+Please make a blog post with video or photo evidence of your lesson completion, and your proposed BOM and circuit diagram for your project (Works in Progress/Proposals category).
 Due 5pm Tuesday 11/19.

 Brainstorm ideas for your final project.
-Please make a blog post with three ideas and sketches, plus video evidence of having completed the IoT class exercises.
-Deadline is 5pm 11/13.
+Please make a blog post with three ideas and sketches, due Nov 12 at 8pm (Works in Progress/Proposals category).

 For homework, please finish building your Halloween costumes.
 Don’t forget to take photos and video of the process.
-Post up some progress photos for your homework blog post, due by 10/30 at 8pm.
+Post up some progress photos, your circuit diagram, and code for your homework blog post, due by 10/29 at 8pm.

-In class on 10/31, we will get into costume and have a rehearsal for the parade including a small “last looks” critique, and take some photos.
-Hopefully any necessary last-minute adjustments can be identified during class and completed right after.
+In class on 10/30, we will get into costume and have a rehearsal for the parade including a small “last looks” critique, and take some photos.
+Hopefully any necessary last-minute adjustments can be identified during class and completed before the parade on 10/31.

-If your costume doesn’t fit on the train (I’m looking at you, Tetris blocks!), take a large car service/taxi and meet us at Varick Street and Canal Street.
+If your costume doesn’t fit on the train (I think everyone’s will), take a large car service/taxi and meet us at Varick Street and Canal Street.